Vietnam.vn - Nền tảng quảng bá Việt Nam

 After Dynamic Island, the notch on the iPhone screen may continue to shrink and be eliminated.
 Photo: MacRumors.

 Another leaker has also revealed similar plans.
-On Weibo, Digital Chat Station claimed that the next two generations of iPhones – the iPhone 17 and iPhone 18 – will retain Dynamic Island.
+On Weibo, Digital Chat Station claimed that the next two generations of iPhones – iPhone 17 and iPhone 18 – will retain Dynamic Island.
 However, with the 2027 model, Apple will complete the transition to a screen without a notch.

 Technical barriers

-Whether or not an iPhone with an under-screen camera will appear on the 20th anniversary of the product line will largely depend on technical progress at Apple.
+Whether or not an iPhone with an under-screen camera will appear on the 20th anniversary of the product line will depend largely on technical progress at Apple.

 For Face ID to work under the screen, the feature’s sensors—particularly those that use infrared light—need to work without being interfered with by the display layers above.
 That’s difficult with current OLED and LCD technology, which tend to scatter or absorb infrared signals.